Online Economics Degree Programs

 TYPES OF ONLINE DIGITAL MARKETING DEGREE PROGRAMS

 Bachelor of Science in Business Economics

-This program features a business core, with a focus on economics.
-You’ll study areas like cost and inflation theories, market structure, and capital budgeting.
-Plus, you’ll learn to think critically and solve problems in business, finance, and beyond.
+This program features a business core.
+Plus a side focus on economics.
+You’ll study areas like cost and inflation theories.
+Also, market structure, and capital budgeting.
+These areas may help you learn to think critically.
+And solve issues in business, finance, and beyond.

 - Business Statistics

 This program helps students understand economics from a psychological perspective.
 You’ll examine subjects like decision-making, negotiation, and how consumers make choices.
 And, you’ll apply theories to solve socioeconomic problems.

 MBA in Business Economics

 The MBA covers core business knowledge, from managerial problem solving to global commerce.
 The Business Economics specialization adds three additional courses that apply economics to the business world.